charmaineyhong/car_park_status/README.md

 ```
 ## Key Design Decisions

-- **Modular Structure**: The project is divided into distinct modules—DataLoader, APIFetcher, DataMerger, and CLI—to isolate responsibilities.
+- **Modular Structure**: The project is divided into distinct modules—DataLoader, APIFetcher, DataMerger, and CLI to isolate responsibilities.
 This improves maintainability and makes each component easier to test.
 - **Error Handling**: Each module includes error handling for specific issues (e.g., file not found, JSON parsing errors, missing columns) so that problems are detected and reported at the earliest stage.
 - **Missing Values**: The system is designed to handle missing or invalid data gracefully, using default values (like "N/A") where appropriate.
 - **Data Handling:**: Merging static CSV data with real-time API data is performed via a common key (car park number), ensuring consistency in the final dataset.
 - **Comprehensive Testing**: Separate testing strategy with mocks was implemented to ensure module reliability.
 - **Command-Line Interface (CLI):**: The CLI is built with clear optional arguments (--query, --search, --view) to allow users to easily access information.
-The CLI displays merged information from both static and real-time sources in a clear format that meets the project requirements.
+The CLI displays merged information from both static and real-time sources in a clear format.

 ## Assumptions Made